fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/data-markers.md

 Data marker in a chart represents an important event, which occurred on a specific data point.
 Hovering on a data marker shows additional description of the event in the tooltip.

-> Data Markers are not applicable on Stock Charts.
+> Data Markers are not applicable to stock charts.

 The image below shows the data marker on a time series chart: